Observational bounds on Dark Matter Admixed Neutron Stars from Gravitational Wave Data: Introduction

 In parallel, the era of precision X-ray astronomy has also contributed significantly to our understanding of neutron star interiors.
 Instruments such as NICER and XMM-Newton have enabled highly accurate measurements of neutron star masses and radii through pulse-profile modeling and spectral analysis.
 These measurements provide complementary constraints to those obtained from GW observations and are particularly valuable for probing the EoS at supranuclear densities \cite{Miller:2021qha,Riley:2021pdl}.
 Crucially, both gravitational wave and X-ray observations have been leveraged in theoretical studies exploring the possibility that neutron stars may contain, or be affected by, dark matter \cite{Shakeri:2022dwg, Routaray:2023spb}.
 The inclusion of DM, either as a component accumulated in the core or in an extended halo—can alter the star’s internal structure, cooling behavior, and tidal response.
 As such, compact object observations now serve as promising laboratories for constraining a broad range of DM models, from weakly interacting massive particles (WIMPs) to asymmetric and self-interacting dark matter candidates \cite{Karkevandi_2022, Grippa:2024ach, Ciancarella:2020msu, Kain_2021, Kouvaris:2007ay, Shakeri:2022dwg,Ellis:2018bkr,Barbat:2024yvi, Arvikar:2025hej}.

-In this work, we develop a novel observational test that, for the first time, constrains the influence of DM within NSs using real gravitational wave data.
+This work presents the first event-by-event reanalysis of gravitational-wave inspiral data in which dark-matter micro-parameters $(m_\chi, \lambda_\chi)$ and the DM fraction $F_\chi$ are directly sampled and propagated through a two-fluid TOV mapping into waveform parameters.
+This strategy enables direct constraints on DM microphysics from GW inspiral waveforms of real events.
 To achieve this, we analyze signals from confirmed compact binary coalescence events detected by the LIGO/Virgo/KAGRA (LVK) collaborations.
 We employ state-of-the-art Bayesian inference techniques to explore the full parameter space of binary systems, focusing on scenarios in which one or both neutron stars contain a non-negligible fraction of DM.
 In particular, we implement a parametric framework tailored to a theoretically well-motivated case: bosonic dark matter. \textit{To the best of our knowledge, this is the first study to place statistical constraints on the DM content within NSs by reanalyzing GWs events such as GW230529, GW200115, and GW200105.
 Our methodology combines real observational data with a rigorous Bayesian framework, enabling a systematic exploration of the impact of DM on the structure of compact objects.
 The results presented here open a novel and promising avenue for probing the microscopic properties of dark matter through astrophysical observations of neutron star binaries.}

 The paper is organized as follows.
 In Section~\ref{theory}, we review the theoretical framework that motivates this study, introducing the main assumptions and presenting the key equations required for modeling the system.
 Section~\ref{data} describes the statistical methodology employed, along with the observational data sets used in our analysis.
 In Section~\ref{results}, we present and discuss our main results, highlighting their implications in the context of dark matter–admixed neutron stars.
 Finally, Section~\ref{final} summarizes our conclusions and outlines possible directions for future work.